valentingol/cliconfig/docs/processing.md

 Now, the trick is that sometimes we want to apply these operations to the processing themselves, particularly when we want to modify a part of the configuration instead of just a single parameter (such as merging two configurations).
-This is why it is particularly useful to have an access to the full Config object and not only the dict.
+This is why it is particularly useful to have access to the full Config object and not only the dict.

-For example, consider the tag "@merge_add," which triggers a processing before merging and merges the config loaded from a specified path (the value) into the current config.
-We may want to see what happens if we merge a config that also contains an "@merge_add" tag within it:
+For example, consider the tag `@merge_add`, which triggers a processing before merging and merges the config loaded from a specified path (the value) into the current config.
+We may want to see what happens if we merge a config that also contains a `@merge_add` tag within it:

 ```yaml
 # main.yaml